Skip to content

 • Sits in a chair with a back brace and board

 You know it can be helpful to talk with the hearing-sighted peer about the student’s specific communication challenges.
-Write a paragraph or two that explains what you might tell the hearing-sighted child to prepare them to be an understanding and sensitive partner of their peer who is deafblind.
+What might you tell the hearing-sighted child to prepare them to be an understanding and sensitive partner of their peer who is deafblind?

 Observe a child who is deafblind and a peer interacting.
-Take notes on what you see happening, no matter how slight, that shows they may be connecting and building a relationship.
+Consider what is happening, no matter how slight, that shows they may be connecting and building a relationship.

 For example, do you observe the children

 1. Verbally communicating?
-Describe how they use their voices (speaking or vocalizing) to interact.
+How do they use their voices (speaking or vocalizing) to interact?

 2. Non-verbally communicating?
-Describe the ways they use their hands and/or bodies to gesture or interact.
+How do they use their faces, hands, and/or bodies to gesture or interact?

 Quiz